Takaya Honda

-Takaya Honda (born 6 September 1987) is an actor and television presenter.
+Takaya Honda (born 6 September 1987) is an Australian actor and television presenter.
 He is perhaps best known for his roles as Josh in the children's television series A gURLs wURLd, Klaus Thomson in the comedy series The Family Law and David Tanaka in Neighbours.
 Honda has also presented episodes of My Great Big Adventure and Play School.

 Early and personal life

 Honda was born in Canberra, but moved to Sydney when he was young.
 Both of his parents coached gymnastics.
 His father, Kazuya Honda, was the coach for the Australia women's national gymnastics team.
 He attended Barker College and graduated in 2005.
-The following year he briefly attended UNSW Art & Design, before he transferred to the University of Technology Sydney, where he studied a Bachelor of Arts in communication.
+The following year he briefly attended UNSW College of Fine Arts, studying digital media, before he transferred to the University of Technology Sydney, where he studied a Bachelor of Arts in communication.
+Honda was a talented junior baseball player and at one stage considered playing at College level in the United States.

 Honda became an ambassador for Dementia Australia in 2017.
+His mother Rhonda was diagnosed with Alzheimer's in 2009 when she was 52 years old.
+Honda announced the death of his mother in August 2023.

 Honda became engaged to his partner Amy Schwab in May 2019, and they married in November 2020.
+On 31 July 2024, Honda and Schawb confirmed that they were expecting their first child, and their son was born on 20 January 2025.